 The purpose of the Loan Entrance Counseling session is to inform students of their rights and obligations as Direct Loan borrowers.
 Nicolet College will be notified when the Loan Entrance Counseling requirement has been met.

 The MPN is a legally-binding contract between the U.S. Department of Education and a borrower.
 The promissory note contains the terms and conditions of the loan, including how and when the loan must be repaid.

 Accept/Change/Decline Student Loans

-Accept/Change/Decline Student Loans by logging into MyNicolet or contact the Financial Aid Office for help.
+To accept, change, or decline Student Loans, log into MyNicolet or contact the Financial Aid Office for help.

 Loan Exit Counseling

 It is a requirement that any student who receives a loan(s) must complete a Loan Exit Counseling session when graduating or if there is a change of status during the school year.
 Examples of a change of status would be withdrawing from school, falling below half-time status, not meeting satisfactory progress, or transferring to a different college.